 Check out our A/C buying guide for everything you need to know about picking the perfect air conditioner for your home, including how you can qualify for an FPL rebate by working with a Participating Independent Contractor (PIC).

 FACT: Your A/C works hard.
 Don’t make it work harder.

 The frugal economist in you may want to turn off your thermostat before you leave, just like you turn off the lights in a room you’re no longer using.
-The truth is, this actually makes your A/C system work harder to cool off your home once you’re back, as temperatures have probably risen a couple of degrees — especially in the dead of a good old Floridia summer.
+The truth is, this actually makes your A/C system work harder to cool off your home once you’re back, as temperatures have probably risen a couple of degrees — especially in the dead of a good old Florida summer.

 Instead, adjust the temperature gradually by turning it up a few degrees higher before you leave the house.
 We recommend the sweet spot of 82 degrees.
 This way, you’re preventing your home from getting too hot and having to make up for it later.

-You may also want to look into smart thermostats, which allow you to change the temperature while you’re away or even adjust automatically based on your schedule.
-Available options depend on how much you want to spend.
+You may also want to look into smart thermostats, which allow you to change the temperature while you’re away or even adjust automatically based on your

 FACT: Windows and doors hold the keys to summer energy savings.